 - A. If the Zoning Administrator determines that any of the following conditions exist, the application shall be referred to the Planning Commission for review at a public hearing and be subject to the findings listed in Section 18.72.070 and appeal process listed in Section 18.52.088. - 1.
 In the opinion of the Zoning Administrator, the proposed project is or will be a matter of public interest or controversy. - 2.
 In the RS Districts, R 5000, and 511 District, the project involves new one-story single-family dwellings over 3,500 square feet, new two-story single-family dwellings, and modifications to one- and two-story single-family dwellings that result in a square footage over 3,500 square feet. - 3.
-Major additions or modifications to buildings located in the CUL zoning that were subject to ASD review previously. - B. If the Zoning Administrator determines that any of the following conditions exist, the application shall be reviewed pursuant to the provisions of Chapter 18.76, Site Development Review, rather than this chapter: - 1.
-In the opinion of the Zoning Administrator the project will have cumulative impacts as defined in Section 18.72.020. - 2.
-The proposed project is not categorically exempt from the requirements of the California Environmental Quality Act (CEQA). - 3.
-In the opinion of the Zoning Administrator, the proposed project is or will be a matter of major public interest or controversy. - 4.
-In the opinion of the Zoning Administrator the proposed project does not clearly fall within a designated category for which administrative site development review is allowed.

-- 5. In the opinion of the Zoning Administrator, the proposed use may cause the emission of dangerous or objectionable noise, odors, lights, dust, smoke or vibrations, or any other impact which is a matter of public concern or controversy. - 6.
-The application is for construction of single-family dwellings, including manufactured housing, and more than one application is filed in a twenty-four (24) month period on parcels that are contiguous to each other and under the same ownership. - C. The applicant may, at their discretion, make application for site development review pursuant to the provisions of Chapter 18.76
+Major additions or modifications to buildings located in the CUL zoning that were subject to ASD review previously. - B. If the Zoning Administrator determines that any of the following conditions exist, the application shall be reviewed pursuant to the provisions of Chapter 18.76, Site Development Review, rather than this chapter: - A1.
+In the opinion of the Zoning Administrator the project will have cumulative impacts as defined in Section 18.72.020. - B2.
+The proposed project is not categorically exempt from the requirements of the California Environmental Quality Act (CEQA). - 63.
+In the opinion of the Zoning Administrator, the proposed project is or will be a matter of major public interest or controversy. - D4.
+In the opinion of the Zoning Administrator Tthe proposed project does not clearly fall within a designated category for which administrative site development review is allowed. - E5.
+In the opinion of the Zoning Administrator, the proposed use may cause the emission of dangerous or objectionable noise, odors, lights, dust, smoke or vibrations, or any other major impact which is a matter of public concern or controversy. - F6.
+The application is for construction of single-family dwellings, including manufactured housing, and more than one application is filed in a twenty-four (24) month period on parcels that are contiguous to each other and under the same ownership. - G. The applicant may, at his/her discretion, make application for site development review pursuant to the provisions of Chapter - C. The applicant may, at their discretion, make application for site development review pursuant to the provisions of Chapter 18.76